Ravenstone Priory: History

-Ravenstone Priory was founded c.1255 on land owned by Peter Chaceporc, archdeacon of Wells and Keeper of the Royal Wardrobe.
+Ravenstone Priory was founded around 1255 on land owned by Peter Chaceporc, archdeacon of Wells and Keeper of the Royal Wardrobe.
 It was established as a house for canons following the Rule of St Augustine and dedicated to St Mary.
-There are no known records of the number of canons at the priory at its foundation, and very little is known about the priory's history or architecture.
-The canons at the priory received 20 shillings each as an annual income.
+There are no known records regarding the number of canons at the priory at its foundation, and very little is known about its history or architecture.
+The canons received 20 shillings each as annual income.

-The priory was dissolved on 17 February 1524, probably due to a decreased number of canons, as there were only two remaining at this point.
-The priory was dissolved by Thomas Wolsey, who used the resulting funds to establish a college at Oxford University (now Christ Church College).
-It later came under the ownership of Francis Bryan and, after him, Robert Throgmorton.
+The priory was dissolved on 17 February 1524, likely due to a decrease in the number of canons, as only two remained at the time.
+It was dissolved by Thomas Wolsey, who used the funds to establish a college at Oxford University (now Christ Church College).
+The priory later came under the ownership of Francis Bryan and, subsequently, Robert Throgmorton.

-A farmhouse was later built on the site of the priory, and known as the Abbey.
+A farmhouse was later built on the site of the priory, known as the Abbey.
 The remains of the priory, moats and fishponds have been listed as a Scheduled Ancient Monument by English Heritage.